Sourav0010/Object-Iterator/README.md

 Once `makeIterator` is applied to an object, you can use iteration constructs like `for...of` to loop through the values of the object.

+### `makeGenerator(expValue)`

+#### Parameters

+-  `expValue` (Object): The object to make iterable.

+#### Returns

+-  None.
+The function modifies the input object by adding a generator-based `@@iterator` method (defined as `Symbol.iterator`).

+#### Behavior

+Once `makeGenerator` is applied to an object, you can use iteration constructs like `for...of` to loop through the values of the object.
+This method uses a generator to yield each value.

 ## Notes

--  The function modifies the input object directly by defining a `Symbol.iterator` property.
+-  The functions modify the input object directly by defining a `Symbol.iterator` property.
 -  The iteration order corresponds to the object's keys as returned by `Object.keys()`.
--  Properties added to the object after calling `makeIterator` will not be included in the iteration unless `makeIterator` is called again.
+-  Properties added to the object after calling `makeIterator` or `makeGenerator` will not be included in the iteration unless the functions are called again.

 ## Links